-In the corporate finance domain, analysts and associates usually work with client-companies to help them raise capital needed for their new projects and ongoing operations.
+In the corporate finance domain, analysts and associates usually work with client companies to help them raise the capital needed for their new projects and ongoing operations.
 Work involves end-to-end solutions – right from determining the amount and structure of fund needs of a client through equity, debt, convertibles, preferred, asset-backs, or derivative securities – down to planning action for raising funds.

-Working in this group essentially means helping clients raise money – or multiply their investments - either through Debt Capital Market operations or those in the Equity Capital Markets (ECM) or Currency or even Derivatives Markets.
+Working in this group essentially means helping clients raise money – or multiply their investments - either through Debt Capital Market operations or Equity Capital Markets (ECM) or Derivatives Markets.

-Among the hottest of investment banking horizontals, M & A professionals set up lucrative, high-value deals in which one company buys another, and the investment banks earn big fee out of these transactions.
-Incidentally, this is an important source of fee income for many investment banks.
+Among the hottest investment banking horizontals, M & A professionals set up lucrative, high-value deals in which one company buys another, and the investment banks earn big fees out of these transactions.
+Incidentally, this is an important source of income for many investment banks.

 Security analysts are usually assigned to an industry or region.
 You could be responsible for making buy or sell recommendations to investors about a stock or bond.
 Your duties would involve visiting companies and heavy telephone contact with institutional investors.
 Investment banks often like to hire people with industry experience into analyst positions (as opposed to fresh MBAs or undergrads).